DR. KLAUS METZGER

 The projects approved by the previous district council – the replacement building for the Aichach Hospital, the new Mering High School, and the Affing-Bergen Secondary School – were fully funded and successfully completed during my first term, as was the renovation of the Friedberg High School.

 To ensure the district's future crisis-proofing in terms of civil protection and disaster management, a swap loader concept for the district's major fire departments was rolled out and financed, and concepts for blackouts, forest firefighting, relief contingents, etc. were finalized.
 The most important building block, however, was my initiative to establish a disaster management center with a breathing apparatus training course; both the land acquisition and building planning were completed in 2025.
+Starting in December 2025, a group of experts developed strategies for civil protection and civil defense.

 Permanent priorities included a sustainable, affordable public transport and mobility concept (keyword: cooperation between AVV and MVV - a unique opportunity), the conceptual stabilization of the highly deficit-ridden clinics on the Paar River under the district's management (especially in light of the Lauterbach Hospital Reform 2024 passed by the federal government, which was a complete failure for rural areas), the establishment and expansion (2025) of the Psychiatric Outpatient Clinic (thanks to District Council President Sailer), and the sustainable development of the district (Agenda 2030).